Sex education in India: Sex and pregnancy

-Contraception is rarely used within or outside of marriage.
+There is a low rate of contraception use within or outside of marriage.
 Based on a National Family Health Survey conducted in 1992–1993, 7.1% of married women (aged 15–19) use contraception, compared to 21% among women (aged 20–24).
 Additionally, adolescents lack access to contraceptive methods like oral contraceptives and diaphragms.
 Lack of contraception use is coupled with lack of availability of safe abortions.
 While five million abortions occur annually in India, only 10% of those are performed within the structures of a high-quality hospital.